 The origin of the phrase, “paint it red,” is placed on Mississippi river steamboat men.
 It is said that back in the 50s racing was one of the exciting features of Mississippi river travel, and when an opportunity offered for a trial of speed all hands were breathless with excitement.
 The first command from the captain would be: “Paint her red, boys!” which was river slang for filling the fire-box with resin in order to create a quick, hot fire, at which time the fire-boxes would be thrown open.
 Then, if the night were dark, the effect was simply grand.
 As far ahead as the eye could see the river would be a deep red from the reflection, forming a most beautiful picture, which once seen could never be forgotten.
 It was at that time that the expression, “Paint the town red,” originated, as the old steamboat men intended to convey the idea by its use that they would have a beautiful time on arrival at their destination.

 According to B. A. Phythian in A Concise Dictionary of Phrase and Fable (Hodder & Stoughton, 1993), the most probable origin of the phrase is

 an actual piece of drunken vandalism by the Marquis of Waterford and a bunch of his chums who, as an aristocratic joke, actually painted parts of the local town red in the area of Melton Mowbray, Leicestershire, in 1837.
 The incident created sufficient stir to be recorded in contemporary verse and engraving.

-However, it is difficult to explain how an event which took place in England can be the origin of a phrase which appeared in the USA forty-five years later.
+However, it is difficult to explain how an event that took place in England in 1837 can be the origin of a phrase that appeared in the USA forty-four years later.